nicole-dwenger/cdslanguage-LDA/README.md

 ## Description
 > This project relates to Assignment 5: (Un)Supervised Machine Learning

-TedTalks are videos of talks of experts from different fields.
-Imagine in 20 years someone finds all these videos, but has no way of knowing what they are about, from only looking at the title.
-Instead of looking through all the videos and assigning labels, it would be great if this could be solved in a more efficient way.
-This way, one could also look at the temoral development of when different topics were more or less prevelant and one could find talks which focus on a specific topic faster.
+Ted Talks have become quite popular as videos of experts sharing their knowledge and ideas.
+What if, in 100 years someone finds all these videos, but has no information on what they are about.
+It would be tedious to watch all of them, to find out what they are about.
+Thus, it would be great if there was a way to figure out which topics these talks cover only based on their contents.
+Knowing what different talks are about and when they were published, can also allow to investigate how topics in these talks developed over time.
+Lastly, if someone was interested in a specific topic, they could find talks, which cover this topic to a large extend.

-LDA topic modelling is an unsupervides machine learning algorithm, which can help to extract topics from unlabelled text documents.
-LDA builds on the assumption that words come from different clusters (i.e topics), and that every document thus adresses these different topics in different proportions, based on the words that it contains.
-The aim of LDA is then to extract the topics (clusters) from which the words are drawn, using the distribution of words in the documents.
-In this project, each of the talks is considered to be a document in a large corpus of documents (corpus of talks), where each document is comprised of multiple topics.
+LDA topic modelling is an unsupervised machine learning algorithm, which can help to extract topics from unlabelled text documents.
+LDA builds on the assumption that words in documents are derived from different clusters of topics.
+Thus words belong to topics, documents are made up of different words, and these words then determine the distribution of topics for each document.
+The aim of LDA is to reverse engineer the topics (clusters) of which the words are drawn.
+In this project, each of the talks is considered to be a document in a large corpus of documents (corpus of talks).

-The aim of this project is thus to adress the following questions:
+Specifically, the aim of this project is to address the following questions:
-1. Is it possible to find distinct topics across the transcript of TedTalks (documents)?
+1. Is it possible to find distinct topics across the transcript of Ted Talks?
-2. Are there any temoral developments over the years the topics that the talks are adressing?
+2. Are there any temporal developments in the topics of Ted Talks?
-3. Is is possible to generate "recommendations" of talks for each of the topics?
+3. Is it possible to get “representative” talks for each of the topics?

 ## Methods